kpnn0100/MotionByte-Framework/README.md

 After setting up the environment, you can run the test executable.
 For Windows, locate the `windows_test.exe` in the build folder and run it from your terminal.
 This will launch a window with a rectangle inside.

-You can interact with the rectangle by click any where.
+You can interact with the rectangle by click and drag on retangle.
 Observe the animation as the rectangle modifies accordingly.

 Feel free to experiment and provide me with feedback as I continue to develop and improve my project.
 Thank you for your interest!